 Tom spent the early 90’s in London, working in the world-renowned Donmar Warehouse Theater in Covent Garden, where Tom worked with such companies as CHEEK BY JOWL; FASCINATING AIDA; and PETER DIRK UYS.

 Tom Smedes is an alumnus of New York University where he received his MA in Theater Administration.
-He is a member of The Broadway League, The League of Off-Broadway Producers and Theatres; a member of the Lucille Lortel Award Nominating Committee and a member of the Association of Theatrical Press Agents and Managers (ATPAM)
+He is a member of The Broadway League, The League of Off-Broadway Producers and Theatres; a member of the Lucille Lortel Award Nominating Committee; a US Board Member for Shakespeare’s Globe Theatre in London and a member of the Association of Theatrical Press Agents and Managers (ATPAM).